 Is there a valid MOT certificate?

-Taking it for a test ride
+Taking a secondhand motorbike for a test drive